Annie Sloan

 Elizabeth Ann Sloan (born 19 June 1949) is a British artist, designer, colour expert, author and inventor.
 She is the inventor of Chalk Paint, and the CEO of her family-run company, Annie Sloan Interiors.

-Sloan's mission is to help people fulfill their creative potential, “everybody is in some way creative – I’m just very keen on helping people find that creativity”, which she seeks to do through her global network of independent stockists, and her teaching.
+Sloan's stated objective is to assist people in their creative work.
+This is conducted through a network of independent stockists and through teaching.

-After studying Fine Art at university in the 1970s,  where she was a member of the avant-garde punk band Moody And The Menstruators, Sloan went on to write several books on traditional paints and decorative painting techniques, starting with The Complete Book of Decorative Paint Techniques in 1988.
+Sloan studied Fine Art at Reading university, where she was a member of the avant-garde punk band Moodies, Sloan went on to write several books on traditional paints and decorative painting techniques, starting with The Complete Book of Decorative Paint Techniques in 1988.
 She developed her own line of decorative paint, Chalk Paint, in 1990.
 She is now considered an international authority on paint and colour and was appointed Commander of the Order of the British Empire (CBE) in the 2023 Birthday Honours for services to interior design.

 Early life, education and family

-Sloan was born in Sydney, Australia, in 1949 to a Scottish-born father and a Fijian-born mother.
-It was Sloan's journalist father who inspired her love of the arts by introducing her to the work of the Fauve painter Gauguin.
+Sloan was born in Sydney, Australia, in 1949 to a Scottish father and a Fijian mother.
+It was Sloan's journalist father who inspired her love of the arts by introducing her to the work of the Fauve painter Gauguin.The family settled in England in 1959.

-Sloan studied fine art for seven years, at Croydon College of Art under Marc Camille Chaimowicz and at Reading University under tutors including Terry Frost and Claude Rogers.
-It was during her time here that she discovered Charleston Farmhouse and wrote to the artist Duncan Grant expressing her wish to visit.
+Sloan studied fine art at Croydon College of Art under Marc Camille Chaimowicz and at Reading University (MFA 1973) under tutors including Terry Frost and Claude Rogers.

+It was during her time at Reading that she discovered Charleston Farmhouse and wrote to the artist Duncan Grant expressing her wish to visit.
 In 2018, Sloan began working with the Charleston Trust, which she described as “a dream come true”.

-During her time as a student, Sloan explored her punk and performance art ideals alongside fellow artists and students including Anne Bean in the band Moody and The Menstruators, also known as The Moodies.
+As a student, Sloan explored her punk and performance art ideals alongside fellow artists and students including Anne Bean in the band known as The Moodies.
 Malcolm McLaren was interested in signing The Moodies, having seen their performance supporting Pink Floyd, but the band was unwilling to compromise their artistic integrity.

 Sloan lives and works in Oxford, England, with her husband, David.
-They have three sons, including the musician Chad Valley, and three grandchildren.
-Her cousin is the BBC TV executive Tom Sloan (television executive).
+They have three sons, including the musicians Chad Valley, and Djrum and five grandchildren.
+She is a cousin of the BBC TV executive the late Tom Sloan.